acmsigsoft/EmpiricalStandards/FAQ.md

 ### Are the final decisions generated only by the weighted checklist?
 What about questions like whether the dataset is big enough or not?

 There is no weighting the checklist.
 All papers that meet the essential criteria are publishable.
-Venues may create more complex decision rules but there’s nothing like weighted average.
+Venues may create more complex decision rules but there’s nothing like a weighted average.
 There are several criteria related to sufficient statistical power (for quantitative work) or saturation (for qualitative work).

 ### It seems like there is also diversity in software submitted with papers.
 What lessons do you think can be transplanted from paper reviews to code reviews?

 That is a very good question and we would be happy to facilitate research on this topic.
 We are working on a standard for artifact evaluation, including assessing software submitted with a paper, or to an artifact track.

 ### Do you see the possibility of "standard hacking" in the future?
-Since in a way, it's a bit like "open book exam" for paper submissions.
+Since in a way, it's a bit like an "open book exam" for paper submissions.

 We can only hope!
 The standards are full of research best practices; therefore, trying to hack a study/paper to maximize chance of acceptance by complying with the standards will dramatically improve research quality.
 The exam is supposed to be open book!
 The authors should know going in exactly what the reviewers are looking for.
 Keeping review criteria secret is insane.